apache/druid/docs/querying/querying.md

 > Replace `<queryable_host>:<port>` with the appropriate address and port for your system.
 For example, if running the quickstart configuration, replace `<queryable_host>:<port>` with localhost:8888.

-You can also enter them directly in the Druid console's Query view.
+You can also enter them directly in the web console's Query view.
 Simply pasting a native query into the console switches the editor into JSON mode.

 ![Native query](../assets/native-queries-01.png "Native query")